TheKrowi/Krowi_AchievementFilter/Changelogs/WowInterface.md

 [B]Wrath Classic[/B]
 [LIST]
-[*]Fixed an error with the Keybindings localization [/LIST]
+[*]Fixed an error with the Keybindings and Enabled localization [/LIST]